 - One way to avoid skidding is by accelerating and decelerating slowly.

 - Don’t stop if you don’t have to.
-The amount of energy exerted in moving from a full stop compared to simply slowing down makes a huge difference.
+The energy exerted in moving from a complete stop to simply slowing down makes a huge difference.

-- When it comes to hills, speeding up while you are on the hill can just make your car spin.
-Gain momentum by speeding up from a flat road until you reach the hill and then that is the time that you can reduce your speed and as you move downhill, slow things down.
+- When it comes to hills, speeding up while you are on the hill can make your car spin.
+Gain momentum by speeding up from a flat road until you reach the hill, and then you can reduce your speed and slow things down as you move downhill.

 - Stay away from roads that are unsafe and unpassable.
-You can do this by updating yourself prior to leaving the house or a planned trip.
+You can do this by updating yourself before leaving the house or on a planned trip.

 - Maintenance is key.
-Never put off for tomorrow what you can do today is so true when it comes to your vehicles.
-A routine check-up even if you are not traveling for longer distances is caring for you and others.
+Never put off tomorrow what you can do today is so true when it comes to your vehicles.
+A routine check-up, even if you are not traveling for longer distances, is caring for you and others.

 What should you do if you are stuck or stranded in the snow?

 - It is advisable to stay in your car.
-This will serve as your temporary shelter and if you are to be located, you are so much easier to find and be identified through your vehicle.
-Do not attempt to go wandering in your surroundings especially if you are in the middle of nowhere, in an unfamiliar place, or are in the middle of a storm.
-Snow can pile up so fast in these circumstances that you may not be able to find your way back.
+This will be your temporary shelter, and if you are to be located, you are so much easier to find and be identified through your vehicle.
+Do not attempt to go wandering in your surroundings, especially if you are in the middle of nowhere, in an unfamiliar place, or in the middle of a storm.
+Snow can pile up so fast in these circumstances that you may be unable to find your way back.